WeblateOrg/weblate/docs/admin/access.rst

 Managing per-project access control
 +++++++++++++++++++++++++++++++++++

-Users with the :guilabel:`Manage project access` privilege (see :ref:`privileges`) can manage users in projects with non-`Custom` access control.
-They can assign users to one of the following groups.
+Users granted :guilabel:`Manage project access` (see :ref:`privileges`) can manage users in all non-`Custom` projects by assigning users to one of the following groups:

 For `Public`, `Protected` and `Private` projects:

+Granting users :guilabel:`Manage project access` (see :ref:`privileges`) gives them access to assign other users in Public`, `Protected` and `Private` (but not `Custom`) projects to one of the following groups:

 Administration
-    Includes all permissions available for the project.
+    All available permissions for the project.

-Review (only if :ref:`review workflow <reviews>` is turned on)
+Review (if :ref:`review workflow <reviews>` is on)
-    Can approve translations during review.
+    Approve translations during review.

 For `Protected` and `Private` projects only:

 Translate
-    Can translate the project and upload translations made offline.
+    Translate the project and upload translations made offline.

 Sources
-    Can edit source strings (if allowed in the :ref:`project settings <component-manage_units>`) and source string info.
+    Edit source strings (if allowed in the :ref:`project settings <component-manage_units>`) and source-string info.

 Languages
-    Can manage translated languages (add or remove translations).
+    Manage translated languages (add or remove translations).

 Glossary
-    Can manage glossary (add or remove entries, also upload).
+    Manage glossary (add, remove and upload entries).

 Memory
-    Can manage translation memory.
+    Manage translation memory.

 Screenshots
-    Can manage screenshots (add or remove them, and associate them to source strings).
+    Manage screenshots (add, remove, and associate them to source strings).

 VCS
-    Can manage VCS and access the exported repository.
+    Manage VCS and access the exported repository.

 Billing
-    Can access billing info and settings (see :ref:`billing`).
+    Access billing info and settings (see :ref:`billing`).

-Unfortunately, it’s not possible to change this predefined set of groups for now.
-Also this way it’s not possible to give just some additional permissions to all users.
+The groups that make up these predefined roles can not be changed for now.
+Make your own groups to grant specific permissions to users.

 .. note::

-    For non-`Custom` access control an instance of each group described above is actually defined for each project.
-The actual name of those groups will be ``Project@Group``, also displayed in the Django admin interface this way.
+    Permissions for each group described above is defined for every project.
-    Although they can’t be edited from Weblate user-interface.
+    The actual name of those groups (as shown in the Django admin interface) is ``Project@Group``.
+They can't be edited from the Weblate user-interface.

 .. image:: /images/manage-users.png

-These features are available on the :guilabel:`Access control` page, which can be accessed from the project’s menu :guilabel:`Manage` ↓ :guilabel:`Users`.
+These features are available on the :guilabel:`Access control` page in the project’s menu :guilabel:`Manage` ↓ :guilabel:`Users`.

-New user invitation
+New user-invitation
 ^^^^^^^^^^^^^^^^^^^

-Also, besides adding an existing user to the project, it is possible to invite new ones.
-Any new user will be created immediately, but the account will remain inactive until signing in with a link in the invitation sent via an e-mail.
+Besides adding existing users to a project, new ones can be invited to it.
-It is not required to have any site-wide privileges in order to do so, access management permission on the project’s scope (e.g. a membership in the `Administration` group) would be sufficient.
+The system creates an account that remains inactive until accessed via the link in the invitation sent via e-mail.
+Site-wide privileges are not needed to do so, only access to manage the project’s scope (e.g. membership in the `Administration` group).

 .. hint::

-   If the invited user missed the validity of the invitation, they can set their password using invited e-mail address in the password reset form as the account is created already.
+   If the invitation expires, it is still possible to request the resetting the password for it for anyone with access to the e-mail address it is sent to.

 .. versionadded:: 3.11

-  It is possible to resend the e-mail for user invitations (invalidating any previously sent invitation).
+  Sending a new invitation to a previously invited e-mail address invalidates the prior invitation by deleting the account for it.

 The same kind of invitations are available site-wide from the :ref:`management interface <management-interface>` on the :guilabel:`Users` tab.